 The Global Climate Risk Index 2020 ranks India as the fifth most vulnerable country to climate change.
 It is particularly vulnerable to extreme heat and changing rainfall patterns affecting the availability of water resources.
 The Indian government has addressed this with incentivization (e.g. through the National Adaptation Fund for Climate Change (NAFCC) 2015 and the State Action Plans on Climate Change (SAPCCs) 2019)) and the equal increase in adaptation projects.
 In this context the Indian government is now looking into further building capacities on the local level for more gender responsive participatory adaptation planning to meet the needs of local communities, especially most vulnerable groups including women.

-To help reduce the risks of climate change for vulnerable groups, the Indian Ministry of Environment, Forest & Climate Change (MoEFCC) has initiated the Climate Adaptation and Finance in Rural India (CAFRI) programme with GIZ.
+To help reduce the risks of climate change for vulnerable groups, the Indian Ministry of Environment, Forest & Climate Change (MoEFCC) initiated the Climate Adaptation and Finance in Rural India (CAFRI) programme with GIZ.
 Within the framework of this programme, adelphi was commissioned by GIZ to develop a capacity development package (CDP) to integrate climate change adaptation into local planning processes.
-The CDP has two main objectives: Awareness raising and training of selected target groups through participatory, needs-based and gender-sensitive approaches to evidence-based adaptation planning, financing and implementation, as well as engagement with local administration and line departments to leverage government support.
-The project activities specifically look at the needs of two main target groups in the two Indian states Himachal Pradesh and Uttar Pradesh: PRI members and local women's organisations (Mahila Mandals) including women's self-help groups.
+The CDP had two main objectives: Awareness raising and training of selected target groups through participatory, needs-based and gender-sensitive approaches to evidence-based adaptation planning, financing and implementation, as well as engagement with local administration and line departments to leverage government support.
+The project activities specifically looked at the needs of two main target groups in the two Indian states Himachal Pradesh and Uttar Pradesh: PRI members and local women's organisations (Mahila Mandals) including women's self-help groups.